-The amplifier is built around a Phillips BLF278, a dual power MOSFET rated for 50 volts DC and a maximum power of about 300 watts.
-When biased for class B, the transistor has a power gain of about 20 dB.
+The amplifier is built around two Phillips BLF278, dual-power MOSFETs rated for 50 volts DC and a maximum power of about 300 watts.
+When biased for class B, the transistor has a power gain of 20 dB.
 (It is biased below class B in the transmitter.)